How to Make a Filling Salad

 How to make a filling salad that tastes good.
 Here are a registered dietitian’s tips to make a satisfying salad that you’ll actually love and that will keep you full for hours.

 Salads have a reputation of being boring diet food.
 Most of us have had bad experiences eating sad salads that lack flavor and satisfying ingredients, just to feel hungry shortly after.
-Salads don’t have to be light and boring.
+It doesn’t have to be this way.

 Instead, you can create filling, satisfying and delicious salads that you WANT to eat.